seieroe/work-and-co-exercice/README.md

 git remote add origin git@github.com:my-username/my-assessment.git git push -u origin master
 ```

+#SECOND TASK -- Enhance Cart Functionality

+- Remove an item
+This is going to be a
+- Update an item quantity

 Note: You're encouraged to show your work by including multiple commits - we'll be looking through your git history.